c7sepe2/Imalys_ESIS-Software-Tools/documents/tutorial/7c_Combination.md

 ### T7c	Combine database, filter and repetition

-A process chain can include repeated processes.
+A process chain can include repetition and several processes.
 In this case the archives of different cities are extracted using a *database*  and the result is combined to two images of each city.

 ```
 IMALYS [example 7c]